phpSSO/oidc-client/README.md

 ## Example 1: Basic Client ##

 This example uses the Authorization Code flow and will also use PKCE if the OpenID Provider announces it in his Discovery document.
 If you are not sure, which flow you should choose: This one is the way to go.
-It is the most secure and versatile.
+It is the most secure and versatile flow.

 ```php
 use JuliusPC\OpenIDConnectClient;